-Communities of Interest (COI)--A community of interest is a concentrated population which shares common social and economic interests that should be included within a single district for purposes of its effective and fair representation.
-Examples include culture, areas in which the people share similar living standards, use the same transportation facilities, have similar work opportunities, or have access to the same media.
-People can belong to multiple communities of interest.
+- Communities of Interest (COI)--A community of interest is a concentrated population which shares common social and economic interests that should be included within a single district for purposes of its effective and fair representation. - Examples include culture, areas in which the people share similar living standards, use the same transportation facilities, have similar work opportunities, or have access to the same media. - People can belong to multiple communities of interest. - Community of Interest is not the same as a district but are key building blocks of districts.